knostradamus/platform/projects/ngrx.io/content/guide/component/push.md

 It needs zone.js microtask queue to exhaust until `ApplicationRef.tick` is called to render all dirty marked components.

-Heavy dynamic and interactive UIs suffer from zones change detection a lot and can lean to bad performance or even unusable applications, but the `async` pipe does not work in zone-less mode.
+Heavy dynamic and interactive UIs suffer from zones change detection a lot and can lead to bad performance or even unusable applications, but the `async` pipe does not work in zone-less mode.

 `ngrxPush` pipe solves that problem.
 It can be used like shown here: